scipion-chem/docs/docs/publications/scipion-chem_vds/index.rst

 Supplemental workflow (1a28_workflow)
 -----------------------------------------------------------
-Similar workflows can be found in 1a28_workflow, with a few variations described in section "Show case" of the paper.
+Similar workflows can be found in 1a28_workflow, with a few variations from 4ERF example.
 The same pattern ( <Subworkflow number> ) <Plugin> - <Task performed> ) is used to describe identify the subworkflow each of the protocols belongs to.
 In this case, the subworkflows are:

 1) Main VDS workflow
 ~~~~~~~~~~~~~~~~~~~~~
-Principal workflow that includes protocols following the "Show case" section:
+Principal workflow that includes protocols following the "VDS workflow" section:

 .. image:: ../../../_static/images/publications/scipion-chem_vds/subworkflow1_1a28.png
    :alt: vds workflow 1a28